TheMntnKing/ai-mafia-league/docs/01_vision.md

 - Unpredictable (same agents can have different outcomes)
 - Watchable (hidden thoughts create dramatic irony for viewers)

-### The AI Competition Gap
+### Why AI Makes It Interesting

-Current AI benchmarks test models in isolation.
-Mafia tests something different:
+Watching AI play Mafia reveals something unique:
-- Theory of mind (what do others believe?)
+- Theory of mind attempts (what do others believe?)
-- Deception (can you mislead while appearing honest?)
+- Deception strategies (can you mislead while appearing honest?)
-- Deduction under uncertainty (no confirmed information)
+- Reasoning under uncertainty (no confirmed information)
-- Persuasion (can you shift votes?)
+- Persuasion attempts (can you shift votes?)
-- Memory and pattern recognition (tracking behavior across rounds)
+- The gap between private thoughts and public speech

-No leaderboard captures this.
-We create one.
+The entertainment value comes from seeing how AI handles social deduction - not from crowning optimal strategies.

 ## Target Audience